Rhino Poacher Trampled To Death By Elephants At Sanctuary In Africa, Remains Eaten By Lions

 The search crew in the park was eventually able to find the missing hunter’s remains, which at that point was only a human skull and a pair of pants.
 The lions ate the rest, park officials said.

-Park officials offered condolences to the man’s family but also issued a warning to others about entering the park on their own.
+Park officials offered condolences to the man’s family, but also issued a warning to others about entering the park on their own.

 “Entering Kruger National Park illegally and on foot is not wise, it holds many dangers and this incident is evidence of that,” park manager Glenn Phillips told the Letaba Herald.
 “It is very sad to see the daughters of the deceased mourning the loss of their father, and worse still, only being able to recover very little of his remains.”